davidedelvento/MacOS-Linux-shortcuts/README.md

 #### On the Mac

-1. Install [`iterm2`](https://www.iterm2.com/) on the Mac and set the shortcuts for "move one word" as described [here](https://apple.stackexchange.com/questions/154292/iterm-going-one-word-backwards-and-forwards/293988#293988).
+1. Install [`iterm2`](https://www.iterm2.com/) and set the
+shortcuts for "move one word" as described [here](https://apple.stackexchange.com/questions/154292/iterm-going-one-word-backwards-and-forwards/293988#293988).
-You will also need the "move to begin/end of line" and the corresponding "select" to work as in the other apps, and this part requires manual configuration.
+You will also need the "move to begin/end of line" and the corresponding "select" to work as in the other apps.
+Unfortunately this requires manual configuration.
 If you use the regular `terminal` application, you will also need to change its shortcuts.
 In fact (like on Linux) there are some differences between terminal and non-terminal shortcuts, not sure why anybody thought that was a good idea...